How to Identify and Attract Chipping Sparrows

 Bring this cheery summer visitor into your backyard with our top tips for identifying and attracting chipping sparrows.

 While the females build the nests, the males stand guard.
 Like many sparrows, they’re a bit picky about where they build; the female might start several nests before she settles on a single location.
-Chipping sparrows typically lay two to seven pale blue eggs and will raise one to three broods in a single season.
+The female typically lays two to seven pale blue eggs and will raise one to three broods in a single season.

-Backyard Tip: Plant grasses if you want to support chipping sparrows.
+Backyard Tip: Plant grasses if you want to support these sparrows.
 Native and ornamental grasses offer plenty of seed for this ground bird.

 If you think you’ve seen a chipping sparrow in winter, you might want to take a second look.
 You may be seeing an American tree sparrow—a winter visitor throughout the central and northern U.S. The tree sparrow also has a rufous cap, but it summers in northern Canada and Alaska.
 Check out simple tips to attract winter birds.